University of Southern California (USC) is a private university located in downtown Los Angeles, California.

 - For instance, USC wants to produce skilled doctors, and they would prefer to produce good doctors who also understand the healing power of narrative.
 You’ll want to have a focus but also a breadth of diverse interests.

-For this question, you will want to be genuine.
+For this question, you will also need to be genuine.

 Or, maybe you are a STEM major, but you’ve also been learning ASL.
-You may want to write about your interest in USC’s American Sign Language Club, to better practice your sign language.
+You could write about your interest in USC’s American Sign Language Club, as it would help you better practice your sign language.

 - What are your other interests?